akaNazrul/PHYSXHACKATHON-WaveSync/README.md

 ## 📋 Overview

 **WaveSync** is a real-time wave interference simulator that brings the superposition principle of physics to life.
 Built for the National PhysXHackathon 2026, WaveSync visualizes complex wave interactions with stunning precision and interactivity.
-Watch as two coherent wave sources interfere, creating vivid interference patterns in real-time—perfect for physics education, exploration, and curiosity.
+Watch as two coherent wave sources interfere, creating vivid interference patterns in real-time that perfect for physics education, exploration, and curiosity.

 **[🚀 Launch Live App](https://akanazrul.github.io/PHYSXHACKATHON-WaveSync/)**